Program Director, MFA in Creative Writing Program

 BA in Honors/English, Hunter College of the City University of New York

 Areas of Expertise

 Contemporary American Poetry, International Poetry, Documentary Poetics, Hybrid Texts, Contemporary American Fiction, and International fiction

-As a teacher of poetry I am most interested in helping students to cultivate the individuality of their voice.
+As a teacher I am most interested in helping students to cultivate the individuality of their voice.
 Individuality, authenticity, and risk are the three qualities that interest me the most in the work of the writers I read and in the work of the students I advise.
 I begin each semester by asking students to think about the ways in which they might funnel their passions, obsessions, and what captivates them into their poems.
 I encourage students to mine the details of the worlds they inhabit and to use these details as one way to lead to the uniqueness of their work.
 Regarding the development of craft, I once heard an established writer with a long list of books to her name say: Writing is 80% revision.
 Since hearing this, it has been my #1 writing commandment.
 It is what I expect of myself and of the students I advise.
 Regarding reading, I encourage students to read widely and to annotate a significant number of international writers.
 I believe that reading a multiplicity of literary voices helps us to produce writing that is unpredictable, complex, and full.